 Still Point is a gallery for the senses as much for the mind.
 It is an invitation to encounter light and shadow, the interplay between order and non-order, to hope or pray with the eyes, and imagine with other imaginations.

-An Invitation to artists
+An Invitation to Artists

 Artists shape cultural identities.
 They form questions and create space for others to sit with them.
 Still Point offers artists a place to exhibit and to be seen.
-Skilled artists, both of world renowned and those yet discovered, are invited to transform our gallery space.
+Skilled artists, both of world renown and those yet discovered, are invited to transform our gallery space.
 They are given a place to collaborate with other artists, show the world their work, and engage with a diverse community.

 3755 Mansell Road